The Special Needs Of Older Dogs Caring For Your Elderly Canine

 Old pets and old people do not tend to handle change and stress well.
 Much of this decline is due to habituation and the sum total of multiple health problems that accumulate over the years.
 But some of it is due to a reduction in hormone levels the body produces to combat stress (adrenal hormones) and in brain changes that hinder adaptation to new or stressful situations.
 In general, old dogs like fixed routines and sameness.
 They tend not to be good travelers or kennel boarders and interruptions of any kind in their routine are not appreciated.
 Try to engineer their lifestyle to adjust for this.
 When you must be away, rely on pet sitters rather than kennels.
 When your pet requires veterinary care, consider a house call veterinarian.
 Think carefully before introducing new pets into the household.
 Consider how changes in your lifestyle will affect your dog.
 Keep in mind that you are aging much slower than your pet is and decisions that seem unimportant and to have no immediate consequences for you will affect your old pet much sooner.

 Most pets love to eat.
 Checking out their food bowl is one of their chief pleasures in life.
 Neither they, nor their owners, take into account that their activity level and need for calories is considerably less than it was when they were young.
 So most elderly dogs need less food in order to remain trim.
 Overweight dogs have more bone, joint and arthritis problems.
 They are also subject to more skin and urinary tract problems.
 Obesity is also related to a shorter life span in all animals that have been studied. (ref).
 So do your best to keep your pets trim.
-I am to soft hearted to rob my pets of the joy of eating to their hearts content.
+I am too soft hearted to rob my pets of the joy of eating to their hearts content.
 I control their weight by adding low-calorie items to their meals and by feeding them multiple, smaller portions throughout the day.
 I also discourage my clients from neutering their pets too young.
 I know this is contrary to what humane societies tell you; but there are a lot of known negative health consequences of early-age neutering.
 Obesity is one of them.
-Dr. David Waters has confirmed that there are many others. read his article here .
+Dr. David Waters has confirmed that there are many others.
+Read his article here .

 Weight Loss Problems

 Unintended weight loss in older dogs is just as worrisome as obesity.
 When it occurs, it is often a sign of a serious health problem.
 A few old dogs just become picky due to decreased sense of smell.
 Those dogs can be encouraged to eat with savory food aromas.
 Warming your pet’s food can also be helpful.
 Some dogs are picky because of dental and gum problems.
 If your pet’s breath is strong, its teeth could be a factor.
 Older pets often eat better when they are given soft foods rather than kibble.
 Just be sure their diet stays nutritionally balanced if you are choosing the ingredients yourself.
 You pet is no better a judge of what is, and isn’t good for it than your children are.
-Pets will often eat more if you stay with them an encourage them.
+Pets will often eat more if you stay with them and encourage them.

 Encouraging Activity and Moderate Exercise